esskew213/sei-35-project-2/README.md

 ![seiproject2v2](https://user-images.githubusercontent.com/99468700/159905547-62b7131f-b8e2-4b97-8587-58ba7b7dbe6e.png)

 #### Pydantic, SQLAlchemy and PostgreSQL
 Pydantic was very useful for parsing and validating inputs / outputs in the backend.
+I used [dateparser](https://dateparser.readthedocs.io/en/latest/) to help with calculation of the next billing date, as it handled the problem of different months having different numbers of days (not to mention leap years).

 Separately, I also used SQLAlchemy's ORM to create tables for and perform CRUD operations on the PostgreSQL database.
 The database schema is shown here:
 <img width="867" alt="db" src="https://user-images.githubusercontent.com/99468700/159868646-bbc8a16d-3a36-46f1-badd-18ed1f2e3fcb.png">

 ____